 Behind every brand delivering simpler experiences for customers is a leader who recognizes the inherent value in keeping things simple.
-In this Simplifiers interview, I speak with Nick Ragone, SVP – Chief Marketing and Communications Officer at Ascension.
+Here I interview leaders, often CMOs or CEOs, that we deem simplifiers.
+In this Simplifiers interview I speak with Barbara Martin Coppola, Chief Digital Officer at IKEA Group.

-SMPL Q&A is a blog feature in which we interview experts on all things relevant to branding, design and simplicity.
-In this Q&A we speak with Jeff Lapatine, strategy director, about brand migration strategies for APAC brands.
+Simple Q&A is a blog feature in which we interview experts on all things relevant to branding, design, and simplicity.
+In this Q&A we speak with Kira Sea, senior designer, about her design approach.